-3.9 Honours Degree Programme
+3.9.
+Honours Degree Programme

 Honours Degree Programmes are offered in Botany, Chemistry, Computer Science, Mathematics, Physics and Zoology.
 Students will be selected for these programmes based on their academic performance.
-Each Department of study will decide on the number of students
+Each Department of study will decide on the number of students to be enrolled into Honours Degree Programme depending on its requirements, available facilities and student performances.
+All Honours Degree Programmes shall be of four-year duration.

-3.9.1 Criteria for Selection to a Honours Degree programme
+3.9.1.
+Criteria for Selection to an Honours Degree Programme

-- 1. Honours Degree programmes are offered Botany, Chemistry, Computer Science, Mathematics, Physics and Zoology.
-At the beginning of the Semester II of every academic year, each Department of Study will announce the number of students to be enrolled into Honours Degree programme depending on its requirements and available facilities and human resources.
-Students will be selected for these Honours degree programmes based on their academic performances of the subject to be specialized. - 2.
-A student shall be eligible to apply at the completion of the Level II of the General Degree, if he/she has - (a) followed course units aggregating to a minimum of 60 credits, - (b) obtained grades of C or better from theory aggregating to a minimum of 60% credits from Core Course Units (CCUs) of each subject, - (c) obtained grades of C or better in all practical course units of the subject to be Specialised, - (d) obtained grades of C- or better in all other practical course units, - (e) obtained grades of C or better for - i.
+- 1. Honours Degree Programmes are offered in Botany, Chemistry, Computer Science, Mathematics, Physics and Zoology.
+At the beginning of Semester II of every academic year, each Department of Study will announce the number of students to be enrolled into Honours Degree Programme depending on the available facilities and human resources.
+Students will be selected according to the following criteria. - 2.
+A student shall be eligible to apply at the completion of the Level II of the General Degree, if he/she has - a) followed course units aggregating to a minimum of 60 credits, - b) obtained grades of C or better from theory aggregating to a minimum of 60% credits from Core Course Units (CCUs) of each subject, - c) obtained grades of C or better in all practical course units of the subject to be Specialized, - d) obtained grades of C- or better in 75% credits of the other practical course units - e) obtained grades of C or better for - i.
 English proficiency Level I (ENG1b10), - ii.
 Mathematics for Biology (MAT1142) by biological science students, - iii.
-Foundation Course in Information Technology (ICT1b13) by students who do not follow computer science as a subject, - (f) earned a GPA of 2.00 or more from all the course units followed, (The GPA is calculated using the formula in section 14.2.6), and - (g) earned a GPA of 3.00 or more from the subject to be specialised (Note: For Honours degree in Mathematics, students must fulfill this requirement from two subjects-Mathematics and Applied/Industrial Mathematics). - 3.
-The selection of a student shall be determined by the respective department of study in an interview and shall be based on the following: - (a) performance of the student in the selected subject of specialization at Level I and Level II of the General Degree Examination, - (b) performance in the other subjects offered at the examinations referred to (a) above and - (c) the general aptitude and application of the student.
+Foundation Course in Information Technology (ICT1b13) by students who do not follow computer science as a subject, - f) earned a GPA of 2.00 or more from all the course units followed, (The GPA is calculated using the formula in section 14.2.6), and - g) earned a GPA of 3.00 or more from the subject to be specialized (Note: For Honours degree in Mathematics, students must fulfill this requirement from two Subjects-Mathematics and Applied/Industrial Mathematics). - 3.
+The selection of a student shall be determined by the respective department of study in an interview and shall be based on the following: - a) performance of the student in the selected subject of specialization at Level I and Level II of the General Degree Examination, - b) performance in the other subjects offered at the examinations referred to above and c) the general aptitude and application of the student.

-3.10 Course Unit Combinations - Biological Science Stream
+3.10.
+Course Unit Combinations - Biological Science Stream